Verteilen/FFmpeg-Plugin/README.md

 ![PageImage](./docs/Page.png)

-Wait a bit, And you cann see it in the list now
+Wait a bit, And you can see it in the list now

 ![PageImage](./docs/PluginList.png)